 - Snails eat plants, algae, chalk, limestone, and, sometimes, each other.

-Snails are interesting creatures.
+Snail information doesn't have to be boring!
+Snails are interesting creatures, and these facts about snails for kids prove it.
 Here are a few more facts:

 - Snails hibernate in the winter.

 - Snails can be found everywhere on Earth.

 - The snail's shell stays with it for life.